South Asian Canadians: Late 19th century

 The first well-known record of Canadians from South Asia dates back to 1897, when Punjabi Sikh soldiers were invited to British Columbia, en route from India to Britain, as a part of Queen Victoria’s Diamond Jubilee.
+(Note: "The first Sikhs came to British Columbia en route to Britain from India for Queen Victoria's Diamond Jubilee in 1897 and later in 1902 for the coronation of Edward VII.")
+(Note: "Various sources place the first East Indian arrival in Canada in 1897 and 1899.")
 (Note: "Later, in 1897, Queen Victoria’s Jubilee was held in London and Indian troops were sent there to participate in the celebration.
 Thereafter they were sent back to India via Canada.
 The idea was that the troops might see different parts of the Empire.
 The Indian soldiers were much impressed and told their colleagues and relations at home about the wealth, abundance and fertility of Canada as well as the opportunities it afforded to new settlers.
-Through the reports of soldiers stationed in the Far East who visited Canada and then settled there and later from soldiers returning from the Jubilee, Canada was introduced to the Indian population as a land of tempting opportunities.)
+Through the reports of soldiers stationed in the Far East who visited Canada and then settled there and later from soldiers returning from the Jubilee, Canada was introduced to the Indian population as a land of tempting opportunities.")
 However, a 2025 study revealed that South Asians were present in Eastern Canada since the country’s founding, as the 1871 census identified 11 people of South Asian origin, with 8 persons from Ontario, and the remaining 3 from Nova Scotia.
 (Note: The four original provinces of Canada (Quebec, Ontario, Nova Scotia, and New Brunswick) were enumerated during the 1871 census.
-At this time, all South Asians were labeled as Hindu, regardless of their actual religion or ethnic origin) The early presence in Ontario and Nova Scotia demonstrates that South Asians were part of Canadian society decades earlier than previously recognized, and in regions outside the well-known Pacific migration routes to British Columbia, with the largest concentration residing in what is now Lakeshore, Ontario.
+At this time, all South Asians were labelled as Hindu, regardless of their actual religion or ethnic origin) The early presence in Ontario and Nova Scotia demonstrates that South Asians were part of Canadian society decades earlier than previously recognized, and in regions outside the well-known Pacific migration routes to British Columbia, with the largest concentration residing in what is now Lakeshore, Ontario.